 - If you are returning from travel outside of Canada, you must self-isolate (stay home) for 14 days.

-- Physical distancing: stay at least 2 m or six feet away from anyone outside of your bubble.
+- Physical distancing: stay at least 2 m or six feet away from anyone outside of your core bubble.

 - Good hygiene: Wash hands frequently with soap and water or use an alcohol-based hand sanitizer; cover your mouth and nose when coughing or sneezing (such as coughing into your elbow or using a tissue); avoid touching your face; keep spaces clean.